Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 ### Changing log level

-The `CreateConsoleLogger` has an optional parameter that specifies a minimum log level to display messages for.
+The `CreateConsoleLogger` method has an optional parameter that specifies a minimum log level to display messages for.

 ```C# Snippet:ConsoleLoggingLevel
 using AzureEventSourceListener listener = AzureEventSourceListener.CreateConsoleLogger(EventLevel.Warning);